hydrochlorination/genwuncrystal/README.md

 # Pokémon Crystal [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Crystal.
+This is a disassembly of Pokémon Crystal, except this one contains only pokémon from Red, Blue, and Yellow, alongside any evolutions introduced in Gold, Silver, and Crystal.

 It builds the following ROMs: